pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

 this blog post.

-Non-idealogical-but-still-present third reason I hate "egalitarian" and similar terms that are often proffered up as a potential replacement: it's almost _always_ used by indignant guys who just hate the word feminist and are looking for an excuse to avoid it.
-Not always, but usually.
+Non-idealogical-but-still-present third reason I hate "egalitarian" and similar terms that are often offered up as a potential replacement: it's almost always, with some exceptions, used by indignant guys who just hate the word feminist and are looking for an excuse to avoid it.
 While equivalent in theory, _de facto_ it's been pretty spoiled for me.

 ### From the other side

-With all that said, there is one line of argument that I entertain for issues with the word feminism: like "egalitarian" above, the term has been a bit tarred based on where it's frequently used, which is often in the context of white, cis, upper-middle class women, which may marginalize women who don't fit those categories.
+With all that said, there is one line of argument that I consider more seriously for issues with the word feminism: like "egalitarian" above, the term has been a bit tarred based on the context where it's frequently used, which is often in the context of white, cis, upper-middle class women, which may marginalize women who don't fit those categories.

 Some great conversations have happened here, including the satirical Twitter account [@WhiteFeminist][13], and the hashtag [#SolidarityIsForWhiteWomen][14].
 Also worth checking out are the conversations around and leading up to [Hugo Schwyzer's burnout][15], and [Lily Allen's latest video][16].

-All this to say, just like the Atheism movement was looking to clean up shop with the idea of [Atheism+][17], many women are preferring the term ["womanist"][12].
+All this to say, just like the Atheism movement was looking (rightly) to clean up shop with the idea of [Atheism+][17], many women are preferring the term ["womanist"][12].
 I confess I haven't read enough into these conversations to have a strong stance on it, but my leanings are for a more intersectional and inclusive movement,